finnjames/fsj.xyz/src/markdown/cv.md

 I do astrophysics research and software development with Dr. Dan Reichart in the Physics & Astronomy Department at UNC.

-For my first project, I wrote [an open source application](https://github.com/finnsjames/threepio) to interpret data coming from the 40' radio telescope at the Green Bank Observatory.
-I engineered the data logic to interface between sixty-year-old radio astronomy equipment and modern analysis programs.
-I designed the UI/UX to remain accessible to the students and scientists who use it for their research.
+For my first project, I wrote the logic and UI/UX for software to interpret data coming from the 40' radio telescope at the Green Bank Observatory.
+I engineered the system to interface between sixty-year-old radio astronomy equipment and modern analysis programs, all while remaining accessible to the scientists who use it for their research.

 Now, I am building a new front-end application for the Skynet robotic telescope network, with a focus on the radio data interpretation and analysis tools.
+This is funded by a new grant to increase accessibility of astrophysics research for students around the country.

 ### UNC Department of Computer Science <span class="roman">— Learning Assistant</span>